 Identify audiences within the media

 For PR that means identifying the reporters and publications most relevant to your product.
+A fintech PR firm can assist in targeting the right media outlets.
 Focus on writers who have written about similar technology in the past and on media outlets your potential clients are most likely to read.
 What steps do you need to take to make those reporters aware of your company and become engaged?
 FinTech brands don’t need the most press, they need the right press.

 When compiling your lists, pay attention to the position of the journalist: editor, correspondent or freelancer who collaborates with the publication and periodically writes content for the resource.
 In all cases, the focus of a pitch for each media representative can be different.